jugalnayal-stack/portfolio-projects/resume-site/README.md

 # 🌐 DevSecOps-Driven Resume & Portfolio Website

-This is my personal **Resume & Portfolio Website** project — built with a focus on **secure development practices** and a fully integrated **DevSecOps pipeline**.
+This is my personal **Resume & Portfolio Website** project built with a focus on secure development practices and a fully integrated DevSecOps pipeline.

-It serves both as my public-facing portfolio site and as a **hero project** to showcase my skills across:
+It serves both as my public-facing portfolio site and as a hero project to showcase my skills across:

 ✅ Secure application development
 ✅ CI/CD pipeline security automation